Extended dissipaton theory with application to adatom-graphene composite: Introduction

 The remainder of this paper is organized as follows.
-In \Sec{thsec2}, we build up the theoretical model of adatom-graphene composite to be investigated.
-In \Sec{thsec3}, we present the general formalism of extended DEOM.
-The numerical demonstrations and discussions are elaborated in \Sec{thsec4}.
+In \Sec{thsecequ}, we present the general formalism of extended DEOM (details in \App{DEOM_derivation}) and the equivalent extended DQME (details in \App{appB}).
+In \Sec{thsecgra}, we build up the theoretical model of adatom-graphene composite (some details in \App{thappA}) and carry out numerical simulations.
 Finally, we summarize the paper in \Sec{thsum}.
+Throughout this paper, we set $\hbar=1$ and $\beta=1/(k_BT)$, with $k_B$ being the Boltzmann constant and $T$ being the temperature.